No Annual Fee Credit Cards

 Consider the following factors before signing up.

 • Rewards programs.
-A few no annual fee cards offer rewards points or cashback.
-The trade-off is that their earn rate per dollar spent will be lower than a card with an annual fee.
+Only a few no annual fee cards come with rewards points or cashback.
+Those that do are less rewarding than those with an annual fee.

 • Additional fees.
 While the annual fee may be waived, don't forget to check what the other fees are, such as late payment fees or foreign transaction fees.

 • Perks and benefits.
-Most credit cards with no annual fee are fairly limited in terms of any additional benefits outside of a line of credit.
+Most credit cards with no annual fee are fairly limited in terms of any additional benefits beyond a line of credit.
 It's exceedingly rare for them to have features like travel insurance, purchase protection, and concierge services.

 • Credit limit.
 These cards tend to be relatively no-frills, so above average credit limits are unlikely.

-How to maximise the usage of a no annual fee credit card
+How to get the most from credit card with no annual fee

 Need a card with no annual fee for a rainy day and don't think you'll use it much?
 Here are a few tips to get the most out of it.